 Primary care in a comprehensive, clinically integrated safety net

-The Department of Family and Community Medicine is actively addressing health disparities across the CCHHS health system.
+The Department of Family and Community Medicine is actively addressing health disparities across the CCH health system.
 We provide primary care to families at eight community based primary care medical homes, our large adult medicine inpatient service includes four teams, and we offer a new and innovative maternal child inpatient service.
 Department faculty serve in a variety of leadership roles at the local, regional and national level.
 Our team is actively involved in:

 - Medical home team care and practice transformation;